MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/core-network-guide/cncg/server-certs/Server-Certificate-Deployment-Overview.md

 -   [Server certificate deployment process overview](#bkmk_process)

 ## <a name="bkmk_components"></a>Server certificate deployment components
-You can use this guide to install Active DirectoryÂ® Certificate Services (AD CS) as an Enterprise root certification authority (CA) and to enroll server certificates to servers that are running Network Policy Server (NPS), Routing and Remote Access service (RRAS), or both NPS and RRAS.
+You can use this guide to install Active Directory® Certificate Services (AD CS) as an Enterprise root certification authority (CA) and to enroll server certificates to servers that are running Network Policy Server (NPS), Routing and Remote Access service (RRAS), or both NPS and RRAS.

 If you deploy SDN with certificate-based authentication, servers are required to use a server certificate to prove their identities to other servers so that they achieve secure communications.